scrumpygeo/flask-blog/localNotes.md

 3. in routes.py, reset_password route

 4. Create reset_request.html template & copy in login template code to start with and modify

+5. create route where user actually resets pwd (as opposed to request to reset): def reset_token(token):

+   - test token we get back is active
+   - get this token from url

+6. create reset_token.html template and paste in reset_request form stuff for modif.